Skip to Content

 By staying in this room, we had access to the Executive lounge on the 32nd floor, where guests can have breakfast instead of the main breakfast restaurant, and where complimentary soft drinks are available anytime with a stunning backdrop of Bangkok’s skyline.
 Reminds me of the view from my room in Singapore!

-Between 5pm and 7pm, we could also choose between chilled cocktails, beers, win, and a selection of hors d’oeuvres, which was great after a long day out exploring the city.
+Between 5 PM and 7 PM, we could also choose between chilled cocktails, beers, wine, and a selection of hors d’oeuvres, which was great after a long day out exploring the city.

-There must be, no kidding, hundreds of choices, and the cool part is that you find occidental options, Thai dishes, Indian food, Chinese options… there’s something for all the guests, wherever they’re from and whatever their taste.
+There must be, no kidding, hundreds of choices, and the cool part is that you find Western options, Thai dishes, Indian food, Chinese cuisine… there’s something for all the guests, wherever they’re from and whatever their taste.

 Amari Watergate is located in the Pratunam neighborhood, right next to the Pratunam Market and very convenient for most attractions in Bangkok.
 Rates start at $81 per night.